mbret/dash-hue-light-control/README.md

 # dash-hue-light-control
 This program let you control your light with Amazon dash button. dash-hue-light-control support nodejs versions 7 and superiors.
-With this module you will basically be able to set a button that switch light or use the function directly programmatically and import it to your existing module.
+With this module you will basically be able to set a button that switch light with command line interface (cli) or programmatically on importing the module to your existing program.

-To use this program you will need your dash button configured and ready and have access (ip + token) to your hue light.
-I'm writing a cli/module helper to get a convenient way to get this.
+To use this program you will need your dash button configured and ready plus have access (ip + token) to your hue light.
+I'm writing a cli/module helper to get a convenient way to have this.

-Please, feel free to send me any feedback or open issues on the github page.
+Please, feel free to send me any feedback or open issues on the module github page.

 ### Jeedom, Domoticz, etc
 If you want me to create a compatible plugin for domotics software just get in touch with me.
 It would be a pleasure